bking124/countSTAR/README.md

 static regression problems, but the package also supports time series analysis via the warped Dynamic Linear Model (DLM) framework.

-Broadly, STAR defines an integer-valued probability model by (1) specifying a (conditionally) Gaussian model for continuous *latent* data and (2) connecting the latent data to the observed data via a *transformation and rounding* operation.
+Broadly, STAR defines an count-valued probability model by (1) specifying a (conditionally) Gaussian model for continuous *latent* data and (2) connecting the latent data to the observed data via a *transformation and rounding* operation.